Dynapt-Inc/blog-template/README.md

 # Modern Blog Template

 A beautifully designed, responsive blog template built with Next.js, TypeScript, and Tailwind CSS.
-This template is specifically designed as a **reusable npm package** for the blog generator system, allowing multiple users to have their own branded blogs while sharing the same codebase and receiving automatic updates.
+This template is a **consumer of the @caleblawson/blog-shell package**, providing a clean starting point for new blogs created by the blog generator system.

 ## ✨ Features